5th Liaison Squadron: Training in the United States

 The squadron moved to Desert Center Army Air Field, where it supported units training at the Desert Training Center, later relocating to Thermal Army Air Field in September.
-It converted entirely to "Grasshopper" aircraft in April 1943, becoming the 5th Liaison Squadron.
-The pilots of these light planes were enlisted, rather than officers.
-In October, it moved to Alamo Army Air Field, Texas and prepared for movement overseas.
+It converted entirely to liaison aircraft in April 1943, becoming the 5th Liaison Squadron.
+Except for squadron staff officers and flight leaders, pilots of these light planes were enlisted men, typically holding the rank of Staff Sergeant.
+In October, the squadron moved to Alamo Army Air Field, Texas and prepared for movement overseas.

 Combat in India and Burma

 In February 1944, the squadron departed the United States for the China-Burma-India Theater, arriving at Ledo Airfield, India in April.
 From August 1944 until May 1945, Tenth Air Force created the 1st Liaison Group, a provisional unit that included the 5th, along with the 19th, 71st and 115th Liaison Squadrons for operations.
 While in the CBI Theater it flew 33,904 sorties.
-In the course of 14 months of operations, 40 squadron aircraft were destroyed in accidents or by enemy action, on one occasion it lost three Stinson L-1 Vigilants in an attempt to rescue a downed bomber crewmember from an improvised airstrip in a jungle clearing.
+In the course of 14 months of operations, 40 squadron aircraft were destroyed in accidents or by enemy action, on one occasion it lost three Stinson L-1 Vigilants in an attempt to rescue a downed bomber crew member from an improvised airstrip in a jungle clearing.
 Two squadron pilots were killed in the line of duty and two others were MIA and later declared dead.
 It evacuated over 4,000 casualties from makeshift jungle airstrips and carried hundreds of tons of equipment and supplies and thousands of passengers.

-In addition, the squadron's pilots often acted as forward air controllers, directing attacks against Japanese gun positions and troops.
+In addition, the squadron's pilots occasionally acted as forward air controllers, directing attacks against Japanese gun positions and troops.
 The squadron remained in theater until late 1945, then returned to the United States and was inactivated at the Port of Embarkation, Camp Kilmer, New Jersey, in January 1946.